Bypass Road Movie Review: Neil Nitin Mukesh's Thriller Turns Out To Be A Bumpy Ride!

 Music

 The songs in 'Bypass Road' are randomly placed with only 'So Gayan Yeh Jahan' leaving some kind of a mark.
 The rest simply add to the runtime of the movie.
-The background score add an intriguing flavour to the film.
+The background score adds an intriguing flavour to the film.

 Verdict